boldingd/EclipsePhaseContent/SkywardsCollective.md

 ### "Economy," Capital, and Fabbing

-The Skyward Collective has a fairly strict communist scheme: allowed personal property is very narrowly construed, consisting mostly of clothing, furniture, keepsakes, and personal effects; everything else is owned collectively by the Cooperative.
+The Skyward Collective has a fairly strict communist scheme: allowed personal property is very narrowly construed, consisting mostly of clothing, furniture, keepsakes, and personal effects; everything else is owned collectively by the Collective.
-Notably, this means that almost all of the habitat infrastructure and productive technology is owned and administered by the cooperative: hab hulls, life support and power systems, resource drones, maintenance drones, and auto-manufacturing systems are all owned collectively.
+Notably, this means that almost all of the habitat infrastructure and productive technology is owned and administered by the collective: hab hulls, life support and power systems, resource drones, maintenance drones, and auto-manufacturing systems are all owned collectively.
 Unlike much of the outer system, all nanofabricators are collectively owned; private ownership of nanofabricators is restricted.

 Unlike most other Autonomist groups, owing to their socially-conscious and precautionist views, the Skyward Collective restricts and tracks its members use of nanofabrication.
-They believe that each cooperative has a legitimate interest in preventing members from producing grenades, nano-plagues, weapons of mass destruction, or other dangerous technologies.
+They believe that each collective has a legitimate interest in preventing members from producing grenades, nano-plagues, weapons of mass destruction, or other dangerous technologies.
 Public nanofabricators will only produce blueprints approved and signed by the community (and private ownership of CMs is not allowed).
 Libraries of signed blueprints are made available to members, covering a wide variety of food, clothing, furniture, and useful technologies; members can request anything from the library and, subject to their resource limits, it will be manufactured by a nearby public CM and either delivered by a drone or held for pick-up.